With Westfield sale, Frank Lowy calls time on rags-to-riches story

 The Lowy family owns 9 percent of Westfield and, if the cash-and-share deal goes through, will end up with a 2.8 percent stake in Unibail-Rodamco.

-The proposed deal is the latest in a retail sector shake-up, with online giants such as Amazon.com Inc putting the squeeze on shopping centre operators.
+The proposed deal is the latest in a retail sector shake-up, with online giants such as Amazon.com Inc (AMZN.O) putting the squeeze on shopping center operators.

 Westfield has melded traditional mall stores with upscale food courts, restaurants, bars, cinemas and boutique fashion outlets to keep people shopping in bricks-and-mortar stores.